About the Program

 In the last three years, 99 percent of our graduates passed the state licensure exam on the first try.
 After graduation, 100 percent of our alumni are employed within three months.

 The outstanding facilities on the UT Southwestern campus—including the Aston Ambulatory Care Center, Parkland Memorial Hospital, William P. Clements Jr. University Hospital and Zale Lipshy University Hospital.

-After completing their internships, successful students receive a Doctor of Physical Therapy degree and are eligible to sit for the licensure exam in any state.
+After completing their experiences, successful students receive a Doctor of Physical Therapy degree and are eligible to sit for the licensure exam in any state.
 Historically, all of our graduates pass the licensure exam.

 After graduation, 100 percent of our alumni are employed within three months.
 Graduates currently work in hospital care, rehabilitation, pediatric and senior care, public schools, sports medicine, private practice, and industrial health.
 They also serve as consultants, teachers, administrators, and researchers.